How to use video in email campaigns

 - Don’t send them to YouTube, please.

 The point is to always make it easy for your audience to find exactly the content they’ve clicked on, but don’t forget you aim to convert clients so use a landing page where the video is preferably the first thing they see, therefore once the video ends they will scroll down to find out more about your service.
+See more about ‘web video production, and use of video in landing pages here’.

 - Say yes to Autoplay